Debt settlement, debt consolidation, debt relief…which type of debt relief is right for you?

 What is debt settlement?

-A debt settlement/negotiation is when there is an arrangement reached with the creditor to settle a debt for less than the total amount owed.
-There are numerous companies that will advertise debt relief and it’s important you know what questions to ask so you can ensure the company you are working with is a reputable one.
+A debt settlement/negotiation is when an arrangement is reached with the creditor to settle a debt for less than the total amount owed.
+There are numerous companies that will advertise debt relief, and it’s important you know what questions to ask so you can ensure the company you are working with is a reputable one.

 What questions should you ask when you are researching debt relief assistance:

-1) Be sure to ask the debt relief company what their fee structure is.
+1) Be sure to ask the debt relief company about their fee structure.

 Some will have a flat fee, while others will base their fee upon a certain percentage of the total original debt amount.
 A fee of 12-15% should be considered normal.
 If someone says their fee is 15-25%, keep on looking.

-2) Ensure you will receive a written copy of each settlement offer from your creditor.
+2) Ensure you receive a written copy of each settlement offer from your creditor.

-You will want the official documentation for each debt settled for your records and be sure to save this for a lifetime!
+You will want the official documentation for each debt settled for your records.
+Be sure to save this for a lifetime!